Whether you’re planning an intimate gathering or a large party for a crowd, one thing is essential: the food!

 Hearty Party Foods:

 If you want to ensure that your guests won’t go home hungry, here are some filling, hearty party foods to serve.
-These ideas would be great for a football or sports-viewing party:

 - Pulled pork sliders